Logo Bayernportal

 In order for the guardianship court to effectively fulfill its supervisory duties, all legal guardians must report to the guardianship court at least once a year on the personal circumstances of the person under guardianship (so-called annual report).

-If the management of assets is part of the caregiver's duties and the caregiver is exempt from the obligation to provide accounts, the caregiver must submit an annual overview of the assets of the person being cared for that are subject to management (so-called asset overview).
+If the management of assets is part of the caregiver's duties and the caregiver is exempt from the obligation to submit accounts, the caregiver must submit an annual overview of the assets of the person under care that are subject to management (so-called asset overview).
 Caregivers who are exempt from the obligation to submit accounts are, in particular, relatives in a direct line, siblings and spouses.

 • In principle, supporting documents must only be submitted at the request of the court.

 The annual report (including an overview of assets) must be submitted to the court where the guardianship proceedings are pending.
-As a rule, this is the guardianship court in whose judicial district the person under guardianship has their place of residence or habitual abode.
+As a rule, this is the guardianship court in whose judicial district the person under guardianship is domiciled or habitually resident.

 The law does not stipulate a specific form for the annual report.
-The report can therefore be submitted in writing or via the online form provided by the local court, for example.
+The report can therefore be submitted in writing or via the online procedure provided by the local court.

-The annual report must be discussed with the person receiving care.
-This discussion can only be dispensed with if it would be significantly detrimental to the health of the person being cared for or if they are clearly unable to take note of the contents of the report.
+The annual report must be discussed with the person being cared for.
+The discussion may only be dispensed with if this would be significantly detrimental to the health of the person receiving care or if the person is clearly unable to take note of the contents of the report.

 There are no fees.